The Power of Single-Leg Balance: Why It’s Vital for Your Health and Longevity

 2. Add Variety to Challenge Your Balance

-• Close your eyes: Try balancing with your eyes closed to take away your visual cues, forcing your body to rely on proprioception (what you feel) and your vestibular system (the movement of your head).
+Close your eyes: Try balancing with your eyes closed to take away your visual cues, forcing your body to rely on proprioception (joint position) and your vestibular system (the movement of your head).

 3. Use Unstable Surfaces